 That’s because the chain has finally set the date of their plastic bag ban, ahead of New York State’s own that goes into effect on March 1.
 Starting on January 27, Wegmans shoppers statewide will no longer have access to the single use plastic bags they’ve grown accustomed to using (and adding to a growing collection in the hall closet).

 While we rely on plastics for a variety of applications in our everyday lives, such as the durable plastics created through the reaction injection molding process, single use plastics are being heavily targeted for their wastefulness.
+Stainless Steel 304 is the number one most common grade of stainless steel.
 While 88% of the world’s steel is recycled, single use plastics are known to be harmful to the environment.
 We currently use 23 billion plastic bags each year, but researchers state that these bags never really decompose.
 This has prompted states like California to ban these single use plastic bags outright — and New York followed suit.

 But until now, New York residents weren’t exactly sure when their shopping routines would be disrupted.
 You won’t be able to walk into a store, load your cart with personal care items (many of which contain oils in concentrations of 1-99%) and prepared food, and expect to be given grocery bags for free.
 Wegmans previously announced the chain would be getting rid of the bags (other than plastic bags used for uncooked meat, sliced and prepared foods, bulk products, prescription drugs, carry-out orders, and newspapers) prior to the statewide ban, but now, some residents are scrambling to get their reusable bags in order so that they won’t be forced to pay a fee.